 Under clause 3.14.2(c) of the NER, an administered price period for a region is triggered if:

-- (a) The sum of the uncapped spot prices for that region over the previous 336 trading intervals (7 days) exceeds the cumulative price threshold; or - (b) The sum of the uncapped ancillary service prices for a market ancillary service in that region in the previous 2016 dispatch intervals (7 days) exceeds 6 times the cumulative price threshold; or - (c) Refer 15.2.
+- (a) The sum of the uncapped spot prices or ancillary service prices for that region over the previous 2016 trading intervals (7 days) exceeds the cumulative price threshold; or - (b) Refer 15.2.

 15.2.
 Current Trading Day